 Funders are uniquely positioned to transform scholarly publishing by changing the explicit and implicit rules under which we all operate.
 We recognize that funder mandates may superficially limit our publishing options in the short term, but believe they will lead to a system that optimizes what we really care about: maximizing the reach of our scholarship and its value to the research community and public.

 We understand that effective scholarly communication costs money, and support substantial investment in this endeavor, but only if it allows everyone to freely access and use the scholarly literature.
 We acknowledge that challenges remain, especially ensuring that all scholars everywhere have the unfettered ability to freely share their work and have their contributions recognized.
 And we therefore commit to continue working with funders, universities, research institutions and other stakeholders until we have created a stable, fair, effective and open system of scholarly communication.

-- Jason Stajich, Professor, University of California Riverside, United States
+- Tim Peterson, Assistant Professor, Washington University school of medicine , United States

 - Hannes Rost, Professor, University of Toronto, Canada

 - Christian Lovis, Professor, University of Geneva, Switzerland